jdevelop/feridian/feridian/trunk/readme.txt

     not required to run Feridian but is useful as reference to enhance your experience in using the API.

-docs/ -- may/may not exist, but it contains the javadocs and other docs for
-    the API.

 license/ -- contains all the license files for Feridian and also any libraries that
 		it depends on.